asok-mirror/Tibco2JavaBot/README.md

-This is a [Next.js](https://nextjs.org) based Gemini Chat Bot for Macy's.
+This is a [Next.js](https://nextjs.org) based Gemini Chat Bot for that aids in Tibco to Java Springboot conversion.

 ## Getting Started